 Be aware that this authorization cannot be revoked.
-The authorization will, however, automatically end no later than the due date, without regard to extensions, for filing next year's (2016) tax return.
-This is April 17, 2017, for most partnerships.
+The authorization will, however, automatically end no later than the due date, without regard to extensions, for filing next year's (2019) tax return.
+This is March 15, 2020, for most partnerships.

-If the partnership wants to expand or change the tax preparer's authorization (for example, to verify any estimated payments it will be making in the future), it can use Form POA (Power of Attorney, Authorization to Disclose Tax Information).
+If the partnership wants to expand or change the tax preparer's authorization (for example, to verify any estimated payments it will make in the future), it can use Form POA (Power of Attorney, Authorization to Disclose Tax Information).
 Form POA can be filed electronically and is available at revenue.mt.gov.